-Additional background checks and/or fingerprinting, as required by clinical sites, may be requested and it is the responsibility of the student to complete these and pay for any associated fees.
+Additional background checks and/or fingerprinting, as required by clinical sites, may be requested, and the student is responsible for completing these and paying for any associated fees.
 Failure to meet any fingerprinting requirements by the deadlines may result in a delay of FTCE/ICE and/or graduation.